Djurgårdens IF Fotboll: Crest, colours and name

 The first crest of the club was a four-pointed silver star in saltire, which had a shield on it with the letters DIF.
 This star pre-dates the similar star which Idrottsföreningen Kamraterna adopted and is using to this day.
 The present crest, in the form of a shield in yellow, red, and blue with the text D.I.F. was adopted in 1896.
 According to an often-quoted poem by Johan af Klercker from 1908, blue and yellow stand for Sweden and red stands for love.
 Blue and yellow are also the colours of Stockholm.

 The club is named after the city park and borough Djurgården, which originally was a royal hunting park.
 A direct translation of Djurgården would be "animal garden" or "animal yard".
 The word djur is cognate with the English word "deer", so "deer garden" may have been the name's original meaning.
 The IF in Djurgårdens IF stands for sports association, and FF in Djurgårdens IF FF stands for football association.

 Djurgården has two nicknames: Järnkaminerna (The Iron Stoves) and Blåränderna (The Blue Stripes).

 Kit

-The home shirt has vertical sky and dark blue stripes, hence the club's nickname Blåränderna (the Blue Stripes).
+The home shirt has vertical sky and dark blue stripes, hence the clubs nickname Blåränderna (the Blue Stripes).
 The shorts are usually dark blue but have occasionally been white.

-The club's kit manufacturer, Adidas, presents a new kit every other (even) year.
-Apart from Adidas, Djurgården has the logos of the following companies visible on their shirt and shorts: Effektiv, a recruitment and staffing company; Infrakraft, an infrastructure company; Mobill, a parking management app; Stadium, a sporting-goods retail chain; the TV manufacturer TCL; German automaker Volkswagen; gym chain Nordic Wellness, and league sponsors Unibet.
+In 2021 Djurgården signed a new five year deal with the clubs kit manufacturer Adidas who now releases a new kit for the team every year.

 Amadou Jawo wearing the 2014 Allsvenskan home shirt.